k2view-academy/K2View-Academy/articles/26_fabric_security_sm/04b_secret_manager_config.md

 To use it:

 1. In the config.ini file, name the Secrets Management service section you would like to use, following this pattern: `[encryption_{my_name}_sm]`.
 For example, name the section for production's Secrets Management service instance as `[encryption_prod_sm]` and the section for the QA's instance as `[encryption_qa_sm]`.
 2. Add `TYPE` property to that section, including the name of the service provider.
-You can find the type by looking for the default **section name**, as listed above.
-For example, the section name for AWS Secrets Manager is `[encryption_aws_sm]` and accordingly its type is `aws`.
+You can identify the type by searching for the default **section name**listed above.
+For example, the section name for AWS Secrets Manager is `[encryption_aws_sm]`, and accordingly, its type is `aws`.
   > Note: This type-specifying step is not required for sections that preserve their default names stated in the above configuration settings.

 You can add as many sections as needed and also several instances across several providers.
-Later on, in the Interface Editor, you should refer to and specify each secret, advising which Secrets Management service instance to use.
+Later, in the Interface Editor, refer to and specify each secret, advising which Secrets Management service instance to use.